spatha0011/spatha_vsd-hdp/Day13/README.md

 # VSD Hardware Design Program

-## Inception of open-source EDA, OpenLane and Sky130 PDK
+## Inception of open-source EDA, OpenROAD and Sky130 PDK

 ### `How to talk to computers`